 2. Choose a Topic That Your Audience Will Find Interesting

 One mistake people make when creating infographics is choosing an unappealing topic that doesn’t capture their audience’s attention.
-Your topic needs to be interesting enough that it will keep your readers’ attention for the duration of the infographic.
+Your topic needs to be interesting enough to keep your readers’ attention for the duration of the infographic.

-It is an added benefit if you choose a topic that is interesting and informative.
-Some topics do better when they are trending and are overloaded with information but needed a better way to present available information.
+It is an added benefit if you choose an interesting and informative topic.
+Some topics do better when they are trending and are overloaded with information but need a better way to present available information.